espruino/EspruinoDocs/boards/MicroBit.md

 This is the easiest, and recommended way of communicating with Espruino.

+For Windows users, you will [need to install drivers first](https://developer.mbed.org/handbook/Windows-serial-configuration) - on other platforms, the board should 'just work'.

-Follow the [instructions in the Quick Start tutorial](/Quick+Start) to install the Web IDE, and you should be able to communicate with the micro:bit just like any other board.
+Follow the [instructions in the Quick Start tutorial](/Quick+Start) to install the Web IDE (ignore the `Plugging in` section), and you should be able to communicate with the micro:bit just like any other board.

+**Note:** as the micro:bit has a display but no general-purpose LEDs, the tutorials in the Quick Start that use `LED1`/etc will not work without modification.

 ### Bluetooth Low Energy (BT 4.0 / Bluetooth Smart)